gauravb8/Space/README.md

 # Space
-Data sharing application over LAN written in the MEAN stack.
+Lightweight Data sharing application written in the MEAN stack.